APRIL 2024 prices coming soon! 2023 Japan Music Tour

 Hello there/ Konnichiwa!

 It’s hard to explain it all - you have to see it for yourself.
-A trip of three hours on the Shinkansen can be very enjoyable; the country is amazing to see whipping past and you can sit back in your comfortable seat and enjoy a beverage, meal or a sleep.
+A trip of three hours on the Shinkansen can be very enjoyable; it's amazing to see the country whipping past your window and you can sit back in your comfortable seat and enjoy a beverage, meal or a sleep.

 If you come on this little adventure, I want you to have a ball…….and if you come with an open heart and mind, I’m sure you will!